tag/msis-prep/docs/Business Cycles.md

  [*From order-to-cash to wall-to-wall: Four SAP implementations at Smithfield Foods"*](https://journals.sagepub.com/doi/10.1177/2043886918819302)

 Try to make sense of this case, and tackle the case questions at the end of the case.
 It is challenging, but challenges are helpful!

+## Citation Footnotes

+[^1]: This image above is retrieved from a lecture slide deck created by Porf.
+Joshua Dennis from Indiana University Bloomington for class A400/S337.
+[^2]: This image above is retrieved from https://www.salesforce.com/products/cpq/resources/what-to-know-about-order-to-cash-process/